davidhalvorsen/Introns_Exons_and_Promoters/README.md

 # ATRX Exon Deletion is Common in ALT
+This project can be found in the Human_ATRX_ALT folder.
 ATRX gene mutations are found in a range of cancers.
 10-15% of cancers are estimated to use ALT.
 ALT involves homologous recombination-based telomere elongation.
 Inactivating mutations in either ATRX or DAXX are found in many cancers.
 Depletion of ATRX seems insufficient to trigger ALT, but it does seem to play a key role in the ALT pathway.
 The absence of ATRX might lead to the failure of stalled replication forks to get resolved.
 The required fork restart would require homologus recombination and could jumpstart the ALT pathway (Clynes 2013).
 ALT involves a template-based lengthening of telomeres with homologous recombination.
 The genetic and epigenetic changes are not full understood.
 Lovejoy 2012 reported that ATRX gene mutations are a common feature of ALT.
 Specifically 19/22 ALT+ cell lines had an issue with the expression of ATRX or DAXX (Lovejoy 2012).
 See the Lovejoy 2012 supplementary information for the Excel table of Exon deletions in ALT cell lines.
 ![ATRX_Prevents_Fork_Collapse](/Assets/ATRX_Prevents_Fork_Collapse.jpg "ATRX_Prevents_Fork_Collapse")
 (Clynes 2013)